flash4syth/provo-meetup/elixir_school/ch01_exercises/README.md

 ```
 iex> names = ~w[John Mary Bob] # creates a list like ["John", "Mary", "Bob"]
 iex> "Hello #{Enum.random(names)}" # picks a random name to say hello to
-iex>  # push the up arrow to repeat the last thing you typed and try it again.
+iex>  # press the up arrow to repeat the last thing you typed and try it again.
 ```